The Tesla Self-Driving Myth Dies Another Death

 Park it in the right lane, though, and Super Cruise could seemingly track forever.
 In 40 miles of driving, the system didn’t ask us to take the wheel, except when we intentionally aggravated it by looking away from the road for an extended period.
 After less than 10 minutes, Super Cruise’s rock-steady competence became boring.

 This comparison will likely be made over and over.
-Some won’t quite understand immediately why GM’s system cannot but be superior, for instance Jalopnik thought the two systems were more or less equivalent.
+Some won’t quite understand immediately why GM’s system cannot but be superior, for instance, Jalopnik thought the two systems were more or less equivalent.
 Jalopnik even wrote about how Tesla has automatic lane changes where the car checks for safety while GM does not.

 Alas, as was Charles Mackay once said: